hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 <figcaption>Figure 2: Manager required properties</figcaption>

-Requiring the implementation of only a small number properties *provide\[s] significant flexibility, and allow conforming implementations on a wide variety of products* as mentioned in the abstract of the <a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0272_1.8.0.pdf" target="_blank">standard document</a>
+Requiring the implementation of only a small number properties *provide\[s] significant flexibility, and allow conforming implementations on a wide variety of products* as mentioned in the abstract of the <a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0272_1.8.0.pdf" target="_blank">standard document</a>.

 ### Who cares?

-Flexibility is great, but too much flexibility can become an issue for standard organizations, software projects or end users willing to move away from the Intelligent Platform Management Interface (<a href="https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-home.html" target="_blank">IPMI</a>) to Redfish for hardware management.
+Flexibility is great, but too much flexibility can become an issue for standard organizations, software projects, or end users willing to move away from the Intelligent Platform Management Interface (<a href="https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-home.html" target="_blank">IPMI</a>) to Redfish for hardware management.

-Concerning standard organizations and software projects, the <a href="https://www.opencompute.org/about" target="_blank">Open Compute Project®</a> (OCP) and the <a href="https://wiki.openstack.org/wiki/Main_Page" target="_blank">OpenStack</a> projects can only adopt Redfish as their preferred management protocol if they can easily define some sort of "baseline" containing which property must, should or could be implemented in their managed nodes.
+Standards organizations and software projects, like the <a href="https://www.opencompute.org/about" target="_blank">Open Compute Project®</a> (OCP) and the <a href="https://wiki.openstack.org/wiki/Main_Page" target="_blank">OpenStack</a> projects can only adopt Redfish as their preferred management protocol if they can easily define some sort of "baseline" containing which property must, should, or could be implemented in their managed nodes.

-Concerning OCP, the charter of the <a href="https://www.opencompute.org/projects/hardware-management" target="_blank">Hardware Management Project</a> mentions: "*The hardware management specification incorporates \[...] tools and best practices \[...] for remote machine management*".
+Specific to OCP, the charter of the <a href="https://www.opencompute.org/projects/hardware-management" target="_blank">Hardware Management Project</a> mentions: "*The hardware management specification incorporates \[...] tools and best practices \[...] for remote machine management*".
 This means that any server compliant to this specification must implement the network protocol(s) mentioned in the baseline.

-Systems supported by the OpenStack <a href="https://wiki.openstack.org/wiki/Ironic" target="_blank">Ironic</a> (bare metal machine provisioning) and the <a href="https://wiki.openstack.org/wiki/Valence" target="_blank">Valence</a> projects (system lifecycle management) must implement as well a baseline of features containing at least the possibility to be powered on and off remotely.
+Systems supported by the OpenStack <a href="https://wiki.openstack.org/wiki/Ironic" target="_blank">Ironic</a> (bare metal machine provisioning) and the <a href="https://wiki.openstack.org/wiki/Valence" target="_blank">Valence</a> projects (system lifecycle management) must implement a baseline of features containing at least the possibility to be powered on and off remotely as well.

-Redfish clients designed for managing multi-vendor systems have also a need for a list of mandatory and recommended features.
-For example, if a system cannot return its BMC's firmware version, the client will have difficulties to perform firmware updates.
+Redfish clients designed for managing multi-vendor systems also need a list of mandatory and recommended features.
+For example, if a system cannot return its BMC's firmware version, the client will have difficulties performing firmware updates.

-## Redfish Interoperability Profiles
+## Redfish interoperability profiles

 To address the baseline issue mentioned above, the DMTF created the
-<a href="https://www.dmtf.org/dsp/DSP0272" target="_blank">DSP0272</a> specification document that defines Interoperability Profiles.
-A Redfish Interoperability Profile (or Profile) is a JSON document enumarating resources and properties that must, should or could be implemented in a Redfish service.
+<a href="https://www.dmtf.org/dsp/DSP0272" target="_blank">DSP0272</a> specification document that defines interoperability profiles.
+A Redfish interoperability profile (or profile) is a JSON document enumerating resources and properties that must, should, or could be implemented in a Redfish service.

-### Didactic minimal Profile example
+### Didactic minimal profile example

 The following example is a minimal profile created for didactic purpose.
 It is not relevant for use in a proper production context.

-A summary of this example could be the following: "To be compliant to this Profile, Redfish services must model at least one manager (BMC) and must be able to return the manager's `FirmwareVersion` value".
+A summary of this example could be the following: "To be compliant to this profile, Redfish services must model at least one manager (BMC) and must be able to return the manager's `FirmwareVersion` value".

-> NOTE: The content of Interoperability Profiles is described in a versioned schema file.
-All the Profile versioned schema files are grouped in compressed bundles (`.zip`) and can be <a href="https://www.dmtf.org/dsp/DSP8013" target="_blank">downloaded from the DMTF</a>.
+> NOTE: The content of interoperability profiles is described in a versioned schema file.
+All the profile versioned schema files are grouped in compressed bundles (`.zip`) and can be <a href="https://www.dmtf.org/dsp/DSP8013" target="_blank">downloaded from the DMTF</a>.
 The following example is compliant with version 1.8.0 as specified in the `SchemaDefinition` key of the following example (first line).

 ```json
 {